TB Skin Test

 With a latent infection, you'll have a negative chest X-ray and a negative sputum test.

 In some cases, the TB bacteria overcome your body's immune system and multiply.
 This becomes TB disease.
-You'll have symptoms that may include:
+You'll have symptoms that can include:

-Your doctor will test early on to make sure your TB isn't resistant to the drugs you're taking for it.
-Sometimes, if you miss a dose or take your medicine incorrectly, your TB is harder to treat the second time.
-The drugs aren't able to fight the TB.
+The doctor will test early on to make sure your TB responds to the drugs you're taking for it.
+If it doesn’t, you could have what’s called drug-resistant TB.
+Sometimes, if you miss a dose or don’t take your medicine like you’re supposed to, your TB will be harder to treat the second time.
+The drugs may not be able to fight the disease.

-TB that has become resistant to drugs is harder to treat, and you may need more medication for a longer time.
+Drug-resistant TB is harder to treat, and you may need more medication for a longer time.